 Hillary Clinton wrote 104 emails that she sent using her private server while secretary of state that the government has since said contain classified information, according to a new Washington Post analysis of Clinton’s publicly released correspondence.
 The finding is the first accounting of the Democratic presidential front-runner’s personal role in placing information now considered sensitive into insecure email during her State Department tenure.
 Clinton’s authorship of dozens of emails now considered classified could complicate her efforts to argue that she never put government secrets at risk.
 In roughly three-quarters of those cases, officials have determined that material Clinton herself wrote in the body of email messages is classified.

-Contrast all of the above information with this set of assertions:
+Contrast all of the above information with this

 Meanwhile, the Clinton campaign is now trying to contaminate the reputation of a second nonpartisan Inspector General.
 You'll recall that they undertook an effort to call into question the integrity of the Intelligence Community's IG, who was appointed by President Obama and unanimously confirmed by a Democrat-held Senate.
 Now they're taking aim at the State Department's IG.
 Desperation: